 - If you feel you must indicate the volume of errors in a student's writing, draw a line or a box around a representative segment of text (e.g., a middle paragraph), and circle the errors there.
 If the errors affect your grade, say so, emphasizing that they affect clarity of content and communication.

 - Students learning English make errors that fall into fairly standard and limited patterns, even if they look chaotic and pervasive at first sight.
 Given the process of second-language acquisition, some errors are more tractable than others.
 If you want to comment on a few kinds of error, see the notes below.
-(Our pages on multilingual students show other ways to help the English language learners in your class.)
+(Our Faculty advice files about Multilingual Students show other ways to help the English-language learners in your class.)

 - Vocabulary errors in key words and phrases can cause confusion and look unprofessional.
 Circle and correct these when they occur in titles, headings, and topic sentences, and encourage students to work on accurate usage in these areas in particular.